keypom/keypom-docs/docs/Cookbook/drops/fc.md

 ___

 ## Viewing Drops by Owner
-To view all drops created by one acount, you can use the following.
+To view all drops created by one account, you can use the following.

 <Tabs>
 <TabItem value="SDK" label="🔑 Keypom SDK">